-- Prioritize interfaith cooperation
+- Prioritize interfaith cooperation.

-- Benefit a community facing a pressing social issue
+- Benefit a community facing a pressing social issue.

-- Impact people of varied religious and/or non-religious traditions
+- Impact people of varied religious and/or non-religious traditions.

 2019 Cohort of the Interfaith Innovation Fellowship

-Mesha Arant is a singer-songwriter, arts administrator, and interfaith advocate who currently resides in Chicago, Illinois.
+About Mesha: Mesha Arant is a singer-songwriter, arts administrator, and interfaith advocate who currently resides in Chicago, Illinois.
 Mesha received her B.A. in Religion from Wofford College in 2012 and her Master of Divinity from Yale in 2015.
 Her interest in religion stems from a deep desire to understand the dialectical relationship between people from various religious/philosophical traditions and the current cultural landscape.
 Mesha’s music is situated somewhere between folk and soul, the music she listened to growing up.
 Her finger-picking style and striking voice have been described as hauntingly beautiful.
 Her first major project, an EP entitled Therapy, is forthcoming.

 Project Description: This project will create a peer-learning council of local government officials committed to inclusion for all.
 Currently, Muslim communities and those perceived to be Muslim (from Sikh, South Asian, Arab, and Black American communities) are faced with hate and discrimination while also being underrepresented and underserved by their local governments.
 This project will equip public servants in elected, appointed, and professional positions in local government (at the city, state, and county levels) to more effectively challenge hate and bigotry by building interreligious and intercultural understanding and cooperation in their communities and by exploring and adopting inclusive policies and practices in their civic roles.

-Lawrence Lin grew up in Denton, Texas as the son of Taiwanese immigrants.
+About Lawrence: Lawrence Lin grew up in Denton, Texas as the son of Taiwanese immigrants.
 He grew up in a Buddhist family, though he was generally oblivious to this unless he was praying alongside his grandparents in temple.
 Lawrence’s first interfaith experience was as a young child spending time with his mother at a local church where she used to help out the Sunday school to make ends meet.
 In 2009, he began college at Rice University in Houston, one of the most religiously diverse cities in the nation.
 His interfaith inspiration came his freshman year – in a “Religion and Hip Hop” class– taught by a humanist scholar.
 Following that experience, Lawrence joined the Boniuk Center for Religious Tolerance and spearheaded the Rice’s effort in the President’s Interfaith and Community Service Campus Challenge.
 Now as a medical student, Lawrence seeks opportunities to study the intersection of religion, spirituality, and medical care.

-Ishaq Pathan is the Deputy Director of the Islamic Networks Group, a non-profit organization with affiliates and partners around the country that are pursuing peace and countering all forms of bigotry through education and interfaith engagement while working within the framework of the First Amendment’s protection of religious freedom and pluralism.
+About Ishaq: Ishaq Pathan is the Deputy Director of the Islamic Networks Group, a non-profit organization with affiliates and partners around the country that are pursuing peace and countering all forms of bigotry through education and interfaith engagement while working within the framework of the First Amendment’s protection of religious freedom and pluralism.
 Ishaq earned his B.A. from Hamilton College with a major in Anthropology and minors in Education and Middle Eastern & Islamic World Studies.
 Ishaq has conducted dozens of youth training seminars and spoken to thousands of students on topics relating to Islam and Muslims.
 He also holds a certificate in nonprofit leadership from the College of San Mateo and Center for Excellence in Nonprofits.

-Keryn Wouden is a professional harpist and loves using art and music as a platform for collaboration and interfaith awareness.
+About Keryn: Keryn Wouden is a professional harpist and loves using art and music as a platform for collaboration and interfaith awareness.
 She completed her Bachelor's of Music at Chapman University (CA) where she first developed a passion for interfaith work and somehow survived the Chicago cold to graduate with a Masters of Music from Northwestern University (IL).
 As a member of Northwestern’s Interfaith Advocates, she helped organize interfaith events including: “Feel Better Together” (mental health campaign) and “Word Against Violence” (a poetry slam promoting reduced gun violence).
 She’s presented on IFYC’s podcast “Common Knowledge”: Mormonism and Interfaith.
 As a soloist, an orchestral musician, and a licensed Kindermusik educator, Keryn works in many environments with various ages, ethnicities, and religions.
 She is often performing in religious (and non-religious) settings different from her own.